Conditions Reference

 If [Not] ProgramIs32Bit <ProgramName> Then

 Tests if the specified program is installed, shown in the Windows installed programs list and is a 32-bit installation.
 If the program is not installed, the condition is false; use ProgramInstalled to test whether the program is installed at all.
-Program names can be found in the installed programs list in the control panel or on your FastTrack Inventory website, if you use inventory.
-You can specify the-most left part, but the full name must be preferred.
-Some programs like Adobe Reader postfixes the version number in the application name, in which case, this can easily be factored out using "Adobe Reader" as program name.
+Program names can be found in the installed programs list in the control panel or on your inventory website, if you use inventory.
+You can specify the left-most part, but the full name must be preferred.
+Some programs like Adobe Reader postfixes the version number in the application name, in which case, this can easily be factored in by using "Adobe Reader" as program name.
 However using for example "Microsoft Office" instead of the full program name to detect an office installation is not a good idea, because you can get a positive unintentional hit on "Microsoft Office Outlook Connector" for example.
 As a general rule of thumb, use the longest possible left-most part.

 Example: If ProgramIs32Bit Microsoft Office Standard 2010 Then